telerik/blazor-docs/components/treeview/data-binding/flat-data.md

 			Id = 3,
 			Text = "Parent 3",
 			Parent = null, // indicates a root item
-			HasChildren = false, //there will be no children in this item IsExpanded = true // will not have an effect if there are no children });
+			HasChildren = false //there will be no children in this item });

 		items.Add(new TreeItem()